mikependon/RepoDB/RepoDb.Docs/development-experience.md

 }
 ```

-### RepoDb
+### RepoDB

-If you are to use RepoDb, you just simply open a connection like Dapper, and then, call the operations like Entity Framework.
+If you are to use RepoDB, you just simply open a connection like Dapper, and then, call the operations like Entity Framework.

 ```csharp
 using (var connection = new SqlConnection("Server=.;Database=TestDB;Integrated Security=SSPI;"))